ddcovery/d_null_safety/README.md

 # Null safety with D

+>
+> Disclaimer: I'm not a D experienced developer.
+This text and the examples are under construction and will change as I acquire more knowledge.
+> I really will apreciate if you propose other solutions or you criticize my proposals (in a polite way :-p)
+>

 If you really need to deal with null references in D, you have 2 options

 * With the *if* statement